QuentinLaborde-ENS/Multimodal_Fusion_Using_Symbolic_Representations_and_Distance_Space_Gating/README.md

 ### Command-line Arguments

-You can specify the dataset as command-line arguments:
+You can specify the task performed as command-line arguments:
 - `--binary` : perform **binary** task with LOSO cross-validation
 - `--ternary` : perform **ternary** task with LOSO cross-validation